ysyk2021/the-productive-marketing-manager-creating-effective-campaigns-that-boost-your-bottom-line/src/chapter-7-2.md

-Chapter 7: Collaborating with Cross-Functional Teams: Tips for Building Relationships with Stakeholders, Communicating Effectively, and Integrating Feedback into Campaigns
+Tips for Building Relationships with Stakeholders, Communicating Effectively, and Integrating Feedback into Campaigns
 ===========================================================================================================================================================================

 In this chapter, we will discuss tips for building strong relationships with stakeholders, communicating effectively, and integrating feedback into marketing campaigns.
 By collaborating closely with cross-functional teams such as sales, product development, and customer support, marketing managers can ensure that their campaigns are aligned with broader business objectives and are more likely to drive business growth.